RJAIN-27/SlackBot-CSC510/Report.md

 ![](https://github.ncsu.edu/csc510-fall2019/CSC510-23/blob/master/resources/images/uc1_2.png)

 ### Feature 2: Analysis of the data set
-The user requests the bot to analyse the user’s dataset and provides the bot with the dataset as well as the target column.
+The user requests the bot to analyze the user’s dataset and provides the bot with the dataset as well as the target column.
 The bot then performs descriptive analytics on the dataset and provides the result of this analysis, namely, summary statistics, correlation results, hypothesis testing for normality of the dataset and value counts, in a text file back to the user.
 ![](https://github.ncsu.edu/csc510-fall2019/CSC510-23/blob/master/resources/images/uc1_8.png)
 ![](https://github.ncsu.edu/csc510-fall2019/CSC510-23/blob/master/resources/images/uc1_9.png)